postsharp/Metalama.Documentation/conceptual/using-aspects/applying-aspects.md

 * For a namespace-level fabric, add a type implementing the <xref:Metalama.Framework.Fabrics.NamespaceFabric> class in the desired namespace, and implement the <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> method.
 * For a type-level fabric, add a nested type implementing the <xref:Metalama.Framework.Fabrics.TypeFabric> class in the target type, and implement the <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method.

-The `Amend` methods' accept a parameter of type <xref:Metalama.Framework.Fabrics.IAmender`1>, which allows you to add aspects by calling <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTargetMembers*?text=amender.WithTargetMembers> or <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTarget*?text=amender.WithTarget> and then <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*>
+The `Amend` methods' accept a parameter of type <xref:Metalama.Framework.Fabrics.IAmender`1>, which allows you to add aspects by calling <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=amender.With> and then <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*>

 ### Example: project fabric